Désirée Nosbusch: Early and personal life

-Nosbusch was born in Esch-sur-Alzette, Luxembourg to a Luxembourgish father and an Italian mother.
+Nosbusch was born in Esch-sur-Alzette, Luxembourg to a Luxembourgish father, Albert Nosbusch, and an Italian mother, Rosa Piccoli.
 She speaks Luxembourgish, German, French, English, Italian and Spanish.

-From 1991 to 2002, Nosbusch was married with Harald Kloser, with whom she had two children.
+From 1991 to 2002, Nosbusch was married to Harald Kloser, with whom she had two children.
 She was later married to Mehmet Kurtuluş.
 She has been married to Tom Alexander Bierbaumer since 2018.

 Career

 Nosbusch has acted in both French-language and German-language films and television productions since her mid-teens.
-She was a member of the youth drama group of the Lycée Hubert Clément of Esch-sur-Alzette (Luxembourg).
+She was a member of the youth drama group at Lycée Hubert Clément in Esch-sur-Alzette.

-At twelve years old, she started working at Radio Luxemburg, and then did a show with Anke Engelke on ARD.
+At twelve years old, she started working at Radio Luxembourg, and then did a show with Anke Engelke on ARD.
 At 16, she held the leading role of the German film After Midnight.

 She appeared in some Italian-language TV miniseries.
 She presented the Eurovision Song Contest 1984 in Luxembourg, and hosted a kids' version of the game show Ruck Zuck called "Kinder Ruck Zuck".

 Nosbusch is also a singer.
 In 1984, she recorded a duet with Austrian singer Falco, "Kann es Liebe sein?".

 In 2001, she directed her first short film, Ice Cream Sundae.
 In 2014, she directed the film Succès Fox about the actor Fernand Fox.

 In 2021, she launched the production of the feature film Poison, an adaptation of Lot Vekemans' play, starring Tim Roth and Trine Dyrholm.

 In 2024, Nosbusch was one of the hosts of the Luxembourg Song Contest, the national final to select Luxembourg's first Eurovision Song Contest entry after an absence of 31 years.
 She was also the spokesperson for the Luxembourgish national jury in the Grand Final.